 Ingredients

-• 10 slices bacon, or about a half pound, cut into small pieces.
+• ½ pound bacon, cut into small pieces.

 • 1 cup Parmesan cheese, grated or shaved